-In the poem, “Procedures for underground”, Atwood takes the side of weak and downtrodden.
+In the poem, ‘Procedures for Underground‘, Atwood takes the side of the weak and downtrodden.
 She thinks it is her responsibility to reveal the ugly deeds of her own countrymen, even her own ancestors, as though she must make them admit their guilt and bring them to task.

 Procedures for Underground Analysis

-Atwood addresses her audience in very conversional tones to describe this strange land where rivers flow in the wrong direction and the sun glows green in its dark confinement.
-The meaning of “green sun is mythical, imaginative light in the absence of real sunlight; green is also a colour that is nourishing, soothing and innocent.
+Atwood addresses her audience in very conversational tones to describe this strange land where rivers flow in the wrong direction and the sun glows green in its dark confinement.
+The meaning of “green sun is mythical, imaginative light in the absence of real sunlight; green is also a colour that is nourishing, soothing, and innocent.

 The “Underground” of the poem must be Hell itself where people are sent for punishment.
 However, Atwood conjures up the procedures a person may adopt to go there for the knowledge of human consciousness, and then return above.